-Just to get the point across clear, "Babygrande" is by no means the name of an artist - although it definitely may be the name of an artform.
-Conceived by Gadfly Communications as a series of mixtapes that in their own words "promote the work of DJ's and artists we love," this first installment in the series is mixed by DJ E-Love.
+Just to get the point across clear, this first installment in the series is mixed by DJ E-Love.
 E-Love definitely lends credibility to the project, as a spinner well known to fans of the underground at small hip-hop spots, and her bio also says she's been profiled in Timeout Magazine (I for one have never heard of it).

 Anyway, it's all about the music, and the music starts out with Mos Def crooning on the song "California."
 Yes, as in "California - knows how to party," an old school phrase Tupac breathed new life into, and which Mos seems to be inspired by.
 Inspiration is a good thing, but Mos Def keeps on getting Less Def with these songs where his inner R&B child screams to get out over a bunch of slow, slurry, sloppy singing.
 Whatever happened to "Universal Magnetic?"
 Let's bring it back to that new school rap.